 Once the standard for both motion pictures and film photography, this light sensitive film comes in roles has a diagonal measurement of 35mm.
 It contains sprocket holes on the sides to allow the advancement of the strip from one frame to another with precision.

-Material such as paper or ink of suitable quality to be used in archives and long-term storage.
+Material such as paper, such as 100% cotton rag, or ink of suitable quality, to be used in work that can safely be kept in an archive, or long-term storage.

 Aquatint is an intaglio printmaking technique that uses a copper or zinc plate in which the image is etched.
 The ink plate is passed through a printing press together with a sheet of paper, resulting in a transfer of the ink to the paper.
 This can be repeated a number of times depending on the particular needs of the piece, and is generally used to create shading and density.
 Traditional aquatint uses rosen that is first dusted, then baked onto the surface of the plate to cause a resist when etched, resulting in tiny pits.

 Medium Format Film

 An edition of prints not limited to a set number.
 Open edition prints may or may not be signed or numbered.

 Photogravure is an intaglio printmaking or photo-mechanical process whereby a copper plate … The unique tonal range comes from photogravure’s variable depth of etch, that is, the shadows are etched many times deeper than the highlights.